 pays the student equivalent salary for the remaining time at IIT (i.e. up to 5 years).

 Before the interview candidates are asked to submit their preferences on the TAP topics.
-Therefore, you are requested to review the topics which will be announced after 30th April on this page
+Therefore, you are requested to review the topics which will be announced after 15th November, 2021 on this page.

 4. Project Staff (PS): For individuals who are already working as Project Staff members, at IIT Bombay.

 5. External candidates(EX): For candidates sponsored by recognized R & D organizations, for example BARC, DRDO etc.